-She said that with such relish, it made Hancock semi-hard, and he had to agree.
+She said that with such relish, it made Hancock semi-hard.
 “Anybody ever deserved it, it was that piece of garbage.”

-Fiona took that as encouragement to launch into a war story, which she mimed with vicious enthusiam.
+Fiona took Hancock’s words as encouragement to launch into a war story, which she mimed with vicious enthusiam.

 “It’s not our style, getting up close and personal, right?
 Mac and I like to hang back, let our guns do the talking.
 But we found Kellogg — that’s the asshole who took Shaun — and he had a Stealth Boy, which means my Pipboy targeting system doesn’t work.
 But Mac just ran right up, flips his rifle around, starts pounding and pounding.
 I didn’t even need to fire a shot.”

 Bingo.
 Killing her husband’s murderer trumped Minuteman and handyman.
 MacCready would get a lot of mileage outta that.
 The little shit.

 Warm and fuzzy Sturges got cold and prickly all of a sudden.
 “Well, that’s … great.
 I’m just glad you’re alright and you’ve, uh, got some justice.”

 “But we’ve still got to find Shaun.
 I’m working on some lead-lined power armor so we can enter the Glowing Sea.”

 She said it as casually as Hancock might say, I’m working on a way to make Joey Slickfingers cough up those caps he owes us.
 Just another day.

 “Jesus H. Christ, why do you need to go out there?”
 Sturges seemed to be getting more uncomfortable by the moment.

 “To find the information I need.
 To find Shaun.”